Page last updated:

-Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and application status, unallocated work, and heartbeat messages, as well as longer-lived distributed locks.
+Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and app status, unallocated work, and heartbeat messages, as well as longer-lived distributed locks.
 The BBS stores data in MySQL, using the Go MySQL Driver.

-The route-emitter component uses the NATS protocol to broadcast the latest routing tables to the routers.
-In pre-Diego CF architecture, the NATS Message Bus carried all internal component communications.
+The route emitter component uses the NATS protocol to broadcast the latest routing tables to the routers.

 The Loggregator (log aggregator) system streams application logs to developers.